GalaxyCodes/OriginsPlus/README.md

 If you have an issue or want to report a bug, do so [here](https://github.com/GalaxyCodes/OriginsPlus/issues).

-If you would like to contact me you can message me on discord: Galaxy#0008 (If there's enough demand in the future I may makea discord server.)
+If you would like to contact me you can message me on discord: Galaxy#0008 (If there's enough demand in the future I may make a discord server.)